kinokoberuji/timeseries_ml_utils/Readme.md

 already transform the (lstm, feature) matrix as mentioned above

 ## TODO later
+* replace dataframe by data fetcher and use https://vaex.io/ instead of pandas columns like sinusoidal time will be calculated on the fly then
 * try to concatenate columns early, so stacking different dimensions is no problem
 * enable multiple assets as multiple data frames
 * fix location so all batches match the expected length without repeating values